-Strategic Aims Met SA 7 Strategic Objectives Met SO 7.1 Is this a 'strategic' or 'local' policy?
-Strategic Key Delivery Mechanisms Development Management process Joint Merseyside and Halton Waste Local Plan favoured environmental option and level 5 (disposal) being the least favoured option.
+Strategic Aims Met SA 7

+Strategic Objectives Met SO 7.1

+Is this a 'strategic' or 'local' policy?
+Strategic

+Key Delivery Mechanisms Development Management process

+Joint Merseyside and Halton Waste Local

+Plan

-7.33.1 National policy establishes that planning policies and decisions should seek to drive waste management up the waste hierarchy.
-This is summarised as follows, with level 1 (prevention) being in general the most
+7.33.1 National policy58 establishes that planning policies and decisions should seek to drive waste management up the waste hierarchy.
+This is summarised as follows, with level 1 (prevention) being in general the most favoured environmental option and level 5 (disposal) being the least favoured option.

-58 &#x27;National Planning Policy for Waste', Department for Communities and Local Government, 2014
+^{58 &#}x27;National Planning Policy for Waste', Department for Communities and Local Government, 2014